Transferability Properties of Graph Neural Networks: Proof of Thm. 1

-This approximation bound is similar to the approximation bound derived for weighted graphs in Proposition \ref{lemma:graphon-graph-filter-weighted}, with two important differences.
+This approximation bound is similar to the approximation bound derived for weighted graphs in Prop. \ref{lemma:graphon-graph-filter-weighted}, with two important differences.
 The first is that, in addition to depending on the node stochasticity constant $\alpha(n,\chi_1)$, the transferability constant also depends on the edge stochasticity $\beta(n,\chi_3)$ [cf. Definition \ref{def:edge_stoc}] which accounts for the randomness of the edges of $\bbG_{\tilde{n}}$.
 Besides modifying the value of the transferability constant for stochastic graphs, note that $\beta(n, \chi_3)$ also lowers the confidence of the bound.
-The second difference is that the part of the bound due to non-transferable spectral components is twice the same amount in Proposition \ref{lemma:graphon-graph-filter-weighted}.
-This is a result of the summation of the non-transferable energy between the graphon and the weighted graph (Proposition \ref{lemma:graphon-graph-filter-weighted}), and between the weighted graph and the stochastic graph (Lemma \ref{lemma:transf-weighted-stochastic}).
+The second difference is that the part of the bound due to non-transferable spectral components is twice that of Prop. \ref{lemma:graphon-graph-filter-weighted}.
+This is due to the summation of the non-transferable energy between the graphon and the weighted graph (Prop. \ref{lemma:graphon-graph-filter-weighted}), and between the weighted graph and the stochastic graph (Lemma \ref{lemma:transf-weighted-stochastic}).

-Since a graphon identifies a family of graphs, it is ready to extend Theorem \ref{thm:graphon-graph-filter-stochastic} to a graph filter transferability result.
-If we can bound the error made when (i) transferring a graphon filter to a stochastic graph $\bbG_{\tilde{n}_1}$ and (ii) transferring the same graphon filter to a stochastic graph $\bbG_{\tilde{n}_2}$, then we can bound the error made when transferring a graph filter between $\bbG_{\tilde{n}_1}$ and $\bbG_{\tilde{n}_2}$ by the sum of bounds (i) and (ii).
+Since a graphon identifies a family of graphs, the graphon filter approximation result in Thm. \ref{lemma:graphon-graph-filter} and Propositions \ref{lemma:graphon-graph-filter-template}--\ref{thm:graphon-graph-filter-stochastic} can be readily extended to a graph filter transferability result.
+To stick with the same example and avoid repetition, herein we only show transferability of graph filters across stochastic graphs, but note that this holds for any graph sampled from the graphon (including template and weighted) by Thm. \ref{lemma:graphon-graph-filter} and the tringle inequality.
+If we can bound the error made when we transfer (i) a graphon filter to a graph $\bbG_{\tilde{n}_1}$ and (ii) the same graphon filter to a graph $\bbG_{\tilde{n}_2}$, then we can bound the error of transferring a graph filter across $\bbG_{\tilde{n}_1}$ and $\bbG_{\tilde{n}_2}$ by the sum of (i) and (ii).